FBrockmeyer/dwdaccess/README.md

 | 03987 | 2023-08-20 05:00:00 |        1 |        21.0 |       91 | eor | 2023 |     8 | 2023-08-20 |
 | 03987 | 2023-08-20 06:00:00 |        1 |        20.9 |       80 | eor | 2023 |     8 | 2023-08-20 |

-**The night previous to the day August 20, 2023 was tropical.** The guy was right.
-We have had a *tropical night* on this date.
+**The night previous to the day August 20, 2023 was tropical.
+He was right.**

 The [German version](https://de.wikipedia.org/wiki/Tropennacht) of the Wikipedia article “*Tropical night*” is interesting.
 Among other things,